RiiConnect24/Wii-Guide/_pages/Updating-A9LH.md

 1. Delete any existing `aeskeydb.bin` from the root of your SD card
 4. Delete the `a9lh` folder from the root of your SD card if it exists
 2. Copy `aeskeydb.bin` to the `/files9/` folder on your SD card
-3. Copy `Hourglass9.bin` from the Hourglass9 zip to the `/luma/payloads/` folder on your SD card and rename `Hourglass9.bin` to `start_Hourglass9.bin`
+3. Copy `Hourglass9.bin` from the Hourglass9 `.zip` to the `/luma/payloads/` folder on your SD card and rename `Hourglass9.bin` to `start_Hourglass9.bin`
-5. Copy `arm9loaderhax.bin` from the SafeA9LHInstaller zip to the `/luma/payloads` folder on your SD card
+5. Copy `arm9loaderhax.bin` from the SafeA9LHInstaller `.zip` to the `/luma/payloads` folder on your SD card
 6. Rename `arm9loaderhax.bin` in `/luma/payloads` to `down_safea9lhinstaller.bin`
 7. Copy the `a9lh` folder from `data_input_v4.zip` to the root of your SD Card
-7. Copy _the contents of_ the arm9loaderhax zip to `a9lh` folder on your SD card
+7. Copy _the contents of_ the arm9loaderhax `.zip` to `a9lh` folder on your SD card
-8. Copy `arm9loaderhax.bin` from the Luma3DS zip to the root of your SD card, overwrite existing files
+8. Copy `arm9loaderhax.bin` from the Luma3DS `.zip` to the root of your SD card, overwrite existing files
 9. Reinsert your SD card into your 3DS

 ##### Section II - Payload update